-The teacup and saucer shown in figure 1 has a heritage in a long line of similarly produced porcelain in mid-Victorian England: It boasts a transfer design on soft paste porcelain and hails from Staffordshire, the factories of which were capable of producing such designs in their thousands.
-At first innocent enough, vignettes of young women appear to be striking Grecian ‘attitudes’ – these were the poses mimicking classical figures staged in parlours and alluding to notable worthies that would have been recognised by fellow guests (think mythological, allegorical and biblical figures).
+The teacup and saucer shown in figure 1 has a heritage in a long line of similarly produced porcelain in mid-Victorian England: it boasts a transfer design on soft paste porcelain and hails from Staffordshire – the factories of which were capable of producing such designs in their thousands.
+At first innocent enough, vignettes of young women appear to be striking Grecian ‘attitudes’ – these were the poses in a mimicking classical figures staged in parlours and alluding to notable worthies that would have been recognised by fellow guests (think mythological, allegorical and biblical figures).
 On the saucer we have Charity and on the teacup we have Hope and sister Faith.
 How Victorian.
-Visions of Jane Eyre and the Lowood Institute can immediately be translated into questions: Why the morally edifying subject matter?
+Visions of Jane Eyre and the Lowood Institute can immediately be translated into questions: why the morally edifying subject matter?
 Why faith, hope and charity?
 Why a teacup and why a saucer?
-Before these reach boiling point we can say without quibble that the Victorians loved a sermon; which, quite frankly was a lesson learnt from your respectable parish clergyman with a touching concern for the health of your mortal soul.
+Before these reach boiling point we can say without quibble that the Victorians loved a sermon – which, in short, were lessons learnt from your respectable parish clergyman who had a touching concern for the health of your mortal soul.

 A hop, skip and a jump away is the positively saintly (by Georgian standards) Beer Street – a Westminster haven.
 Note the labourers, merrily going about their business, some swigging a leisurely ale.
 National paradise!
 Hogarth coined the “modern moral subject” in a bid to improve the nation’s moral character, producing hot-of-the-press engravings that could be bought up for a guinea apiece, apropos the print trade.
-Taking on Mother’s Ruin, beer, the drink of the everyman, was sanctified.
+Taking on Mother’s Ruin, beer, the drink of the everyman – good and honest beer – was sanctified.
 The hammer came down on the Gin Act of 1751, to the delight of the campaigner’s cause.

-In the 19th century, the rhetoric remains the same: Combatting the drunk and disorderly.
-Society is still receiving a moral schooling through its visual culture.
-However, the education of Victorian England differed somewhat.
+In the 19th century, the rhetoric remains the same: combatting the drunk and disorderly.
+Society was still receiving a moral schooling through its visual culture, however, the education of Victorian England differed somewhat.
 Rather than enticing punters to put down their foreign (therefore offensive) gin in favour of a good old fashioned English ale, temperance was the sobering order of the day.
-Teetotalism enlisted the help of its devout apostles to spread the good word – the propaganda machine worked to dissuade lethargy and bolster industry through the merits of civil behaviour and, what could possibly be more civilised than drinking tea?
+Teetotalism enlisted the help of its devout apostles to spread the good word: the propaganda machine worked to dissuade lethargy and bolster industry through the merits of civil behaviour and, what could possibly be more civilised than drinking tea?
 Hence the receptacle in question can be filled to the brim with a healthy dose of social history.

 Citing this allegory, theology incited the need create symbols – visual signifiers which people could pick up on in a decorative language.
 Not only featuring on tea cups and saucers, these particular three virtues were popularised in sentimental works of art and can be identified accordingly:

 Transfer ware pottery sets, such as the Staffordshire example mentioned at the beginning of this article and relating to temperance were often printed with the figures for faith, hope and charity – with the tea cup in figure 1 depicting charity.
 So, social history has a lot to owe to the humble tea cup and saucer, something that, in its time, was capable of providing a concise education pictorially and, not to mention sway the tide of public drinking.
 Not too shabby for porcelain.

 Burns, K.L., (2016).
 The Awakening Conscience: Christian Sentiment, Salvation, and Spectatorship in Mid-Victorian Britain.
 19: Interdisciplinary Studies in the Long Nineteenth Century.
 2016(23).
 DOI: http://doi.org/10.16995/ntn.769.